DavidSReich/SwiftUICombined/README.md

 It is written in Swift 5 and Xcode 11.4 beta (11N111s).

 It queries the GIPHY website via its URL interface, and uses the tags returned to search deeper and deeper.
 (This isn't necessarily a good thing.)
+To use the app you will need to get an API key.
+The app can open the Giphy website and take you there.

 GIPHY Tags uses lots of Swift and iOS features: